KSSidll/Arru/docs/export.md

 #### File Structure:

-- `category.csv`: Contains all data from the ProductCategory table
+- `arru-export-category.csv`: Contains all data from the ProductCategory table
-- `item.csv`: Contains all data from the Item table
+- `arru-export-item.csv`: Contains all data from the Item table
-- `producer.csv`: Contains all data from the ProductProducer table
+- `arru-export-producer.csv`: Contains all data from the ProductProducer table
-- `product.csv`: Contains all data from the Product table
+- `arru-export-product.csv`: Contains all data from the Product table
-- `shop.csv`: Contains all data from the Shop table
+- `arru-export-shop.csv`: Contains all data from the Shop table
-- `transaction.csv`: Contains all data from the TransactionBasket table
+- `arru-export-transaction.csv`: Contains all data from the TransactionBasket table
-- `variant.csv`: Contains all data from the ProductVariant table
+- `arru-export-variant.csv`: Contains all data from the ProductVariant table

 #### Tables and Their Relationships